The Military Women’s Memorial honors and tells the stories of women, past and present, who serve our nation.

 As the only historical repository documenting all military women’s service, we educate and inspire through innovative and interactive exhibitions, our world-class collections, and engaging programs and events for all generations.
 We honor the commitment, contributions and experiences of every woman who serves in, or with, the Armed Forces.

 Women have served in the military since the founding of the Republic.
-From the story of Molly Pitcher, who served with the Continental Army during the Revolution, to the women serving today, America’s military women have long demonstrated courage, patriotism and leadership.
+From the story of Molly Pitcher, who served with the Continental Army during the Revolution, to the women serving today, America’s military women have long demonstrated courage, patriotism, and leadership.

-Dedicated to the more than 3 million women who have served our country since the American Revolution, the Military Women’s Memorial is located at the gateway to Arlington National Cemetery and is the nation’s only major national memorial to honor all women who have defened the nation—from the Revolution to the present.
+Dedicated to the more than 3 million women who have served our country since the American Revolution, the Military Women’s Memorial is located at the gateway to Arlington National Cemetery and is the nation’s only major national memorial to honor all women who have defended the nation—from the Revolution to the present.
 Opened to the public in1997, the Memorial’s award-winning design was accomplished by the architectural firm of Weiss/Manfredi and incorporates as its facade the historic Hemicycle—a retaining wall dedicated in 1932 as part of the Memorial Bridge project and originally intended as the ceremonial entrance to Arlington National Cemetery.
 Our Memorial is located on the western terminus of Memorial Drive and is situated on the historic line connecting the Lincoln Memorial and Arlington House.

 In 1983, after the dedication of the Vietnam Veterans Memorial, World War II women veterans said that it was about time to honor them—“What about us?
 We served, too.”
 They approached former Ohio Rep. Mary Rose Oakar, who researched the issue and found that women were almost never included when the nation honored its veterans.
 The American Veterans Committee (AVC), a national group of veterans whose origins date back to 1944, were also discussing the lack of tribute to military women.
-When they learned that Congresswoman Oakar was holding hearings for a national women veterans memorial, they volunteered to contact veterans groups, the Departments of Defense, and the Department of Veterans Affairs, and to lobby to Congress.
+When they learned that Congresswoman Oakar was holding hearings for a national women veterans memorial, they volunteered to contact veterans groups, the Departments of Defense and Veterans Affairs, and to lobby Congress.

 In 1985, they incorporated the Women In Military Service For America Memorial Foundation (WIMSA).
-Resolutions and testimony followed, and on November 6, 1986, President Ronald Reagan signed into law PL-610—the bill that authorized the establishment of “a memorial on Federal lands in the District of Columbia and its environs to honor women who have served in the Armed Forces of the United States.”
+Resolutions and testimony followed, and on November 6, 1986, President Ronald Reagan signed into law PL-610.
+This bill authorized the establishment of “a memorial on Federal lands in the District of Columbia and its environs to honor women who have served in the Armed Forces of the United States.”
 The law also charged WIMSA with conducting the public campaign on behalf of the Memorial.

 A two-stage national design competition was held in 1989, and a panel of women veterans and distinguished architects and designers judged more than 130 designs with basic criteria for consideration prescribed by the National Capital Memorial Advisory Commission.
 In November 1989, the Foundation announced the winner — a team led by New York architects Marion Weiss and Michael Manfredi, whose mother was a World War II Army nurse.